Table of Contents

 • 6.
 Travel Insurance for Tanzania

-Coverage is surprisingly affordable and Faye is our go-to provider because they pay out immediately through their app.
-With a moto based on helping their customers now and asking questions later, they get you the money when you need it most instead of making you fill out heaps of paperwork and plead a case.
+Coverage is surprisingly affordable and Faye is our go-to provider because they reimburse you quickly through their mobile app.
+With a motto based on helping their customers now and asking questions later – they get you the money when you need it most instead of making you fill out heaps of paperwork and plead a case.
+You’ll have 24/7 support from a global claims team and it costs about 3% of your trip on average.
+But if you end up needing it, the cost will cover itself.

 Travel Insurance for Tanzania